Table of Contents

 **click to enlarge**

 Divided into four main areas that track logistics KPIs for finances, effectiveness, utilization, and quality, the pick and pack scorecard will tell you if your picking and packing processes are running smoothly compared to a target of last month’s results.
-Paired to this, the scorecard offers details about the performance of each line of work.
+Paired with this, the scorecard offers details about the progress of each line of work.
 This way you can see if there is an underperforming line and find the reasons, or implement different strategies on each line to test which one works better for your warehouse.
-Like this, you can optimize costs as well as key processes to ensure great order management and quality of service.
+Through this, you can optimize costs as well as important processes to ensure great order management and quality of service.

 5. CMO dashboard